 Make the process fun like taking them to buy a new backpack for them to take, let them pick a soft toy or comfort item to take along if they want.

 My experience is that the more prepared they are the better.
 Springing anything on my kids, unless a waterpark, doesn’t usually go well!

 Depending on where you’ve chosen, each centre or family daycare will provide different things.
-I’m lucky, as my centre has a kitchen and provide all meals and snacks, all nappies and we just need to send them with a change of clothes and a drink bottle (and I’ve forgotten that a million times whoops) but some don’t provide anything!
+I’m lucky, as my centre has a kitchen and provide all meals and snacks, all nappies, and we just need to send them with a change of clothes and a drink bottle (and I’ve forgotten that a million times, whoops) but some don’t provide anything!

 So make sure you know what your child needs to bring and have it all ready to go the night before so there is no stress the morning of.
-A reminder in your phone for the evenings before daycare days so you have everything ready to go is a good way to not forget, I do this for Kinder now as I wasn’t used to it for daycare!
+A reminder in your phone for the evenings before daycare days so you have everything ready to go is a good way to not forget.
+I do this for Kinder now as I wasn’t used to it for daycare!

 Speaking of being prepared.
 Get some labels!
 Trust me, you are going to lose things.
-I literally label all their lunchboxes, drink bottles, hats, clothing and even shoes (kids always lose shoes etc).
+I literally label all of their lunchboxes, drink bottles, hats, clothing and even shoes (kids always lose shoes etc).